-Schiff Hardin was founded in Chicago over 150 years ago and is now a full-service national firm with over 300 attorneys in six offices.
-Schiff Hardin is recognized for its strong litigation and transactional work and its cutting-edge intellectual property, environmental, and construction practices.
-Clients range from Fortune 100 corporations to privately held companies, financial institutions, public utilities, government entities, and individuals.
+Founded in Chicago over 150 years ago, Schiff Hardin is a full-service national firm with nearly 300 attorneys in seven offices.
+Schiff Hardin is recognized for its strong litigation and transactional work and its cutting-edge intellectual property, environmental, construction, trusts and estates, and government investigation practices.
+Clients range from Fortune 100 corporations to privately held companies, financial institutions, public utilities, government entities, and high net worth individuals.
 Schiff Hardin lawyers embrace several core values: a commitment to excellent work and superior client service, strong team spirit, and a belief that diversity benefits both the firm and its clients.
-The firm encourages new lawyers to explore different practice areas before they choose a practice group.
-Schiff ’s lean staffing and extensive training programs allow associates to take on significant responsibility and have a front-line role early in their careers.
+The firm encourages new lawyers to explore different practice areas for one year before they choose a practice group, and its approach to lean staffing and extensive professional development gives associates significant responsibility and front-line roles early in their careers.

 Summer associate profile:

 Schiff Hardin recruits law students who have a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal and communication skills; the ability to work independently and on a team; and the drive to gain experience and succeed in a client-focused business.